 Garnish with grated cheese, sea salt, and a fresh basil leaf.

 2-Combine topping ahead of time.
-Combine the ingredients for the topping at least 30 minutes before you plan on serving your brushetta.
+Combine the ingredients for the topping at least 30 minutes before you plan on serving your bruschetta.
 This minor detail has a major impact on the final taste.
-This relatively short period of time allows for the flavors to blend together.
+This relatively short period allows for the flavors to blend.
 Promise me that you will never, ever refrigerate your mixture …thanks 🙂

 3-Grill the bread.
 High heat for a short time makes for bread that’s crispy on the outside and soft on the inside.
 This can be achieved using a grill pan.
 This takes about 1 minute per side.
 You can also use the BBQ.

 4-Rub garlic on the grilled bread.
 Once you pull your bread from the heat, get ready with your peeled garlic clove and lightly rub your bread.
 The residual heat from the bread will allow for the garlic to be infused in the bread.
 A light garlic rub is all you need.

 5-Garnish and serve immediately.
 The final touch is a sprinkle of sea salt, a dusting of Parmigiano Reggiano cheese (or Pecorino Romano).
 Remember, a little goes a long way.
 Serve it immediately and get ready… your family and friends will not be able to stop their oohing and aahing!